ayepRahman/ERC-1155-dota2-collectibles/README.md

 # ERC-1155-dota2-collectibles

+This is a work-in-progress implementation of ERC-1155 based on the discussions in the [EIP-1155 issue thread.](https://github.com/ethereum/EIPs/issues/1155)

 ## Motivation

 I'am an avid gamer who love playing dota2 and buying their items on marketplace.
 The issues i find, it a challenge to invest and liquidify my digital asset.